 Partnering for good

 To us, being a good neighbour means helping to improve the welfare and wellbeing of our customers and communities.
-Each year we support a range of not-for-profit and community organisations including the Royal Flying Doctor Service, Uniting, Victoria State Emergency Service (VICSES), the NSW Rural Fire Service and RACQ Rescue Service to deliver safety, education-based and other positive social benefits.
+Each year we support a range of not-for-profit and community organisations including Saltbush Social Enterprises, Uniting Victoria Tasmania, the Royal Flying Doctor Service and RACQ Capricorn Helicopter Rescue Service to deliver safety, education-based and other positive social benefits.

 Learn how we’re supporting people across Melbourne’s north to better understand their energy use, save on bills and seek support through our recent Power Changers Community Connections Program, co-delivered with partner Uniting.